-Statute of Limitations: A one-year limitation applies to claims for malicious prosecution, false imprisonment, libel or slander, breach of employment contract, wrongful termination, liability created by statute, and actions against public entities or employees.
+Statute of Limitations: A one-year limitation applies to claims for malicious prosecution, false imprisonment, libel or slander, breach of employment contract, wrongful termination, workers compensation, liability created by statute, and actions against public entities or employees.
 A two-year limitation applies to claims for bad faith, medical malpractice, legal malpractice, injury to person, injury when death ensues, and injury to or conversion of property.
 A three-year statute of limitation applies to legal malpractice claims based on oral contracts.
 A six-year statute of limitation applies to claims for breach of contract and legal malpractice claims based on written contracts.
-Time limits are tolled while a person is a minor.
+Time limits are tolled while a person is a minor or of unsound mind.
 Claims made by a state or political subdivision are generally not barred by a statute of limitations.

 Comparative Negligence: Arizona is a pure comparative fault and several liability jurisdiction, meaning each defendant is liable only for that amount of the plaintiff’s damages allocated to that defendant in direct proportion to the defendant’s percentage of fault.
 Three exceptions apply to allow joint liability: where defendants act in concert; where a person acts as an agent or servant of another; and where liability arises out of the FELA.

 Assumption of the Risk: In all cases, this defense is a question of fact for the jury.
 Even if the jury finds that a plaintiff assumed the risk, it still has discretion to find for the plaintiff or the defendant, or assign percentages of fault to both.

 Negligent Infliction of Emotional Distress: May be sought by: (1) a bystander who witnesses bodily injury to a closely related person and suffers mental anguish at the time of the accident from witnessing that injury; or (2) an individual who develops mental anguish from a threat to his or her personal security.
 In both instances, the individual must be within the zone of danger when the accident occurs and the mental anguish must manifest itself with physical injury.
 The damages must be caused by the emotional disturbance that occurred at the time of the accident, and not thereafter.